idfive/Developer-Documentation/docs/front-end/01-pattern-lab.md

 - **Components** is a list of all available components - not in a page context
 - **Pages** contains fully built out pages, this is typically where review occurs

-## Installation & Build
+## Installation

-Node Version Manager (NVM) is used to manage versioning [(install instructions from GitHub)](https://github.com/nvm-sh/nvm#installing-and-updating), the current version of the ICL / Pattern Lab Starter uses [Version 19.0.0](https://nodejs.org/en/blog/release/v19.0.0).
+Node.js is the backbone of our frontend build process.
+Node Version Manager (NVM) is used to manage versioning [(install instructions from GitHub)](https://github.com/nvm-sh/nvm#installing-and-updating):

+- [Version 19.0.0](https://nodejs.org/en/blog/release/v19.0.0) is use for the most up to date version of the Pattern Lab Starter (all Pattern Lab projects)
+- [Version 12.20.0](https://nodejs.org/en/blog/release/v12.20.0) Is used for most older Fractal projects

 In a terminal window at the root of the pattern lab starter - run the following commands: